 Your body has gone through a major operation and you're going to need time to rest.
-Follow post op orders about how often to clean your neo-vulva and any other directions including when to start taking normal medication again.
-Avoid lifting heavy things.
+Follow post op orders about how often to clean your new vagina and any other directions including when to start taking normal medication again.
+Follow directions on dilating.
+Avoid heavy lifting.
 Keep taking deep belly breaths, look and touch your vulva (gently) as well as rest your body.